1301-1101. Basic Ideas of Physics. The development of a conceptual understanding of fundamental physical aspects of

 circuits and computer interfacing.

 3141.
 Optics Laboratory.
-Experimental studies of thick lenses, interference, diffraction, Fourier spectroscopy,
+Experimental studies of lenses, polarization, interference, diffraction, Fourier

 3320.
 Quantum Physics.
 An introduction to the physics of the twentieth century that surveys developments